 Understanding the risks

-Danske Bank and Nordea do not use HTTPS by default.
+Danske Bank and Nordea don’t use HTTPS by default.
 They are easy targets for man-in-the-middle attacks (MITM) as they offer no protection at all.
 The other banks with low ratings and known vulnerabilities requires more effort to attack.

-The banks that do not take simple steps to mitigate the security risks at their main entrance reveal a lot about their internal security policies.
+The banks that don’t take simple steps to mitigate the security risks at their main entrance reveal a lot about their internal security policies.
 If the main entrance is unguarded or poorly guarded, what does that say about more sensitive systems?